 Cancer Council SA expects fundraising conditions to remain difficult for the coming financial year.
-Occupancy levels in our supportive accommodation facilities are expected to be approximately 10% below historic levels.
-Investment income is expected to be materially below the current financial year and long-term earning rates.
-The high level of bank and term deposits contribute to the decline in projected investment income, however they provide certainty greater over capital value.
-Cancer Council SA is projecting for continued Commonwealth Government JobKeeper support for Q1 of the coming financial year.
+Occupancy levels in our supportive accommodation facilities in the coming year are expected to be approximately 10% below historic levels due to some disruption to accommodation at 204 Greenhill Road by building work at 202 Greenhill Road.
+Investment income is expected to be lower than the current financial year and more closely reflect long-term earning rates.
+The high level of bank and term deposits to fund the construction of 202 Greenhill Road will contribute to a decline in the projected investment income, due to low interest rates, but they will provide greater certainty over capital value.

-The organisation continues to pursue its Strategic Plan; however, it will implement changes to operating activities that will reduce expenditure compared to previous years.
-Cancer Council SA is expected to generate an operating loss for the full year to June 2021.
+The organisation continues to pursue its Strategic Plan; however, it will implement changes to operating activities that will increase expenditure compared to previous years in an effort to recover from the COVID-19 Pandemic.
+Cancer Council SA is expected to generate an operating loss for the full year to June 2022.

-Cancer Council SA continues to maintain a strong net asset position and a high level of liquid and near liquid financial assets and its financial position remains strong.
+Cancer Council SA continues to maintain a strong net asset position with a high level of liquid and near liquid financial assets, and its financial position remains strong.
 Cancer Council SA does not rely on suppliers to support its operating cash flow through the provisions of extended trading terms.